-However, the size of the tumor is only one of several factors that doctors consider when staging a person’s breast cancer.
+The size of the tumor is only one of several factors that doctors consider when staging breast cancer.
 Other factors include the location of the tumor, whether it has spread outside of the breast, the appearance of the cancer cells, and the presence of hormone receptors.

 This article presents a tumor size chart and discusses how tumor size affects cancer staging.
-We also cover other factors that contribute to staging, treatment, and a person’s outlook.
+It also covers other factors that contribute to staging, treatment, and a person’s outlook.

-Doctors use multiple tests and examinations to evaluate the specific characteristics of a person’s breast cancer.
-They use this information to assign values to the TNM staging system, where:
+Doctors use multiple tests and examinations to evaluate the specific characteristics of breast cancer.
+They use this information to assign values to the TNM staging system,

 - T refers to the size of the main, or primary, tumor.

 - N refers to whether cancer has spread to nearby lymph nodes.

-- M refers to whether the cancer is metastatic, which means if it has spread to distant parts of the body.
+- M refers to whether the cancer is metastatic, which means it has spread to distant parts of the body.

 While every person’s breast cancer is different, its stage generally indicates an individual’s treatment options and outlook.

 Doctors measure the size of the primary breast cancer tumor at its widest point.
 They usually give the size in millimeters (mm) or centimeters (cm).